In a previous article I argue that website content has three principal functions:

 To familiarise you with your options, I have created a table (below) that lists some of the most common combinations of features and formats found across the web.

 Of course, due to the wide variety of website objectives, not all these will be suitable for everyone.
 Nevertheless, combinations are frequently seen on the websites that account for the majority of those on the internet.
-These are:
+These are websites that seek to :

 Finally, you should also bear in mind that the extent to which you are able to deploy content will be strongly influenced by the scale of your site.
 That is, a large, complex site with strong financial backing will be able to deploy many more features and formats than a small scale site.